vdaas/vald/docs/overview/architecture.md

-Vald is based on [Kubernetes](https://kubernetes.io/) architecture.
+Vald uses a cloud-native architecture focusing on [Kubernetes](https://kubernetes.io/).
+Some components in Vald use Kubernetes API to control the behavior of distributed vector indexes.
-Before you read this document, you must understand the basic concept of Kubernetes.
+Before reading this document, you need to have some understanding of the basic idea of cloud-native architecture and Kubernetes.

 The below image is Vald's architecture.